-According to the Measure 11 report prepared by Crime Victims United of Oregon, “Oregon’s violent crime rate dropped every year for seven consecutive years from 1996 to 2002, relative to the 1995 rate.
+According to the Measure 11 report prepared by Crime Victims United of Oregon, “Oregon’s crime rate has consistently dropped every year from 1996 to 2002.
 During that period, Oregon experienced the largest drop in the violent crime rate (44 percent) of any state in the union.
 Violent crime in the United States as a whole decreased 28 percent.
 From 1995 to 2009, Oregon ranked second with a decrease of 51.2 percent.”

 In 2012, Oregon ranked 40th in the nation for the violent index crime rate.
 In other words, Oregon is in the top 10 states in the country for low violent crime.
 I believe, as do others, that Measure 11 significantly contributed to this dramatic drop in violent crime in Oregon.

 Over the past five years, I have closely followed the work of two different Governor’s Commissions on Public Safety.
 Frankly, individual members of these commissions pushed hard to eliminate or significantly reduce mandatory sentences for violent offenders set by voters 18 years ago.
 Fortunately, the proponents for shorter sentences for felony violent and felony sex offenders did not succeed.
 Measure 11 mandatory minimum sentences remain to this day and continue to help drive down the violent crime rate.